 - Vulnerabilities in graphics drivers (see WebGL security history)

-It's not the answer to everything, but running games via the sandbox is much safer than not doing so.
+It's not the answer to everything, but running games via the sandbox safer than not doing so.

 For implementation details, please refer to the following platform-specific pages: